The Dangers of Drinking and Swimming Cold Water

 Facts on drinking cold water

-• A study found out that drinking cold water can cause or increase your risk of getting a headache.
+• A study found that drinking cold water can cause or increase your risk of getting a headache.

-Despite that, most people do not realize that the temperature of the water you are getting is additionally significant.
-Many people do not know the truth that drinking cold water can carry out more dangers than good.
+Many do not know that drinking cold water can carry more danger than good.
 Optimal hydration must still be observed.
-Listed below are the risks of drinking cold water that impacts your health.
+Listed below are the risks of drinking cold water that impact your health.

 Causes Constipation